Cory Parr

 Cory Parr (born 2 November 1987) is a retired American tennis player.

 Parr has a career high ATP singles ranking of 779 achieved on 7 June 2010.
 He also has a career high ATP doubles ranking of 272 achieved on 5 July 2010.
 He won 15 professional futures doubles titles with multiple partners.

 Parr made his ATP main draw debut at the 2011 Winston-Salem Open in the doubles draw, partnering with Treat Huey.

 Parr was a three time All American at Wake Forest University.
 He (along with partner Steven Forman) won the program's first ever national championship with a win at the 2008 ITA National Indoor tournament.
 He reached as high as number 9 in the national singles rankings in 2009.
 In 2009, Parr also reached the number 1 spot in the college tennis national doubles rankings.
 He currently holds the most wins in program history in both singles and doubles.
 In 2017, Parr rejoined the program as a volunteer assistant coach shortly after the enrollment of his juniors pupil, Sean Patrick Hannity.
-In 2020 Parr completed his Masters in Business Administration at Wake Forest University.
+In 2020 Parr completed his master's in Business Administration at Wake Forest University.
+In 2023 Parr was inducted into the Wake Forest sports hall of fame.